siruguri/cptii/Contributing.md

 * Attemps to be XHR only, though it doesn't use Rails 5 API which it probably should.

+## Schema

+* User accounts have Profiles, which store all the relevant information about a user.
+E.g., the `profile_type` column in `profiles` decides if the user is a student or counselor.

 # Database

 * You can seed the database with some dummy values after migration: